OpenDreamKit/OpenDreamKit/OpenDreamKit.rst

 aforementioned systems for pure mathematics, and reaching toward the numerical community, and in particular the Jupyter community, to work together on joint needs.

+By definition this proposal, if accepted, will be mostly funding actions in Europe; however those actions will be carried out, as usual, in close collaborations with the worldwide community.

 Potential job offers
 ====================